 Paste and purée and sauce, oh my!

 The tomato is a versatile but volatile fruit with great potential and plentiful pitfalls.
 Processed tomatoes are generally broken down into paste, purée, and sauce according to their viscosity.
-Tomato paste often requires many hours of reduction to concentrate its characteristic potency and flavor.
+Tomato paste often requires many hours of reduction in a sauce making machine to concentrate its characteristic potency and flavor.
 To contrast, tomato sauce may be produced in practically minutes from raw tomatoes, requiring only the preparation and some time in a tomato press, before mixing.

 Tomato purée offers something in between, with a thicker body and richer taste thanks to its higher concentration of tomato solids.
 Producing paste will require equipment such as stainless steel food mills and pressing machines capable of meeting the pre-processing needs, like temperature breaking and skin removal.
 Producing quality sauce necessitates an understanding of the many factors such as density sugar and ingredients influencing the final taste.